forem/admin-docs/docs/admin/config/rate-limits.md

   user can take within a certain amount of time.
 ---

-# Rate Limits & Anti-Spam
+# X Rate Limits & Anti-Spam

 Note: Some limits only apply to new users.
 The number of days a user is considered new defaults to 3 but can be configured.